-Earlier this month, Barclaycard announced they would be providing free FICO scores to holders of some of their cards.
-Now Discover has announced they will be doing the same.
+Right after Barclaycard announced it would be providing free FICO scores to holders of some of their cards, Discover announced it would be doing the same.

 So why are they doing this?
 What’s the catch?
 Well the FAQ on their website says this: